bokkypoobah/BlueFrontiersVaryonContractAudit/audit/code-review/VaryonToken.md

     function transferFrom(address _from, address _to, uint _amount) public returns (bool success) {
         // BK Ok
         require(tradeable());
-        require(_amount <= unlockedTokens(_from));
+        // BK TODO - Check gas amount of transferring from the unlockedTokens logic require(_amount <= unlockedTokens(_from));
         // BK Ok
         return super.transferFrom(_from, _to, _amount);